FAQs

 -

 I live in Chicago, Illinois.
-I see clients virtually throughout Illinois and Texas.
+I see clients in-person in Chicago’s Ukrainian Village neighborhood, and virtually throughout Illinois and Texas.

 -